 - Fresh sliced or torn basil optional

-- Heat the oil and butter together in a large skillet over medium heat, add the corn, zucchini, and peppers.
-Saute, stirring occasionally until crisp-tender; increase the heat to medium-high and add the nuts, saute until the nuts are toasty and the vegetables just begin to brown around the edges, about 2 minutes.
+- The Saute Method: Heat the oil and butter together in a large skillet over medium heat, add the corn, zucchini, and peppers.
+Saute, stirring occasionally until crisp-tender; removed from heat and add the pine nuts.
 Season with salt and pepper, toss with fresh basil, if using, and serve.